You never forget being half naked on a fairly full airplane. But what can that teach you about innovation or new product development? I will explain.

-As a member of CA Technologies New Business Accelerator team, I help budding intrapreneurs avoid this, and other, traps.
+As a member of the CA Accelerator team, I help budding intrapreneurs avoid this, and other, traps.
 I have learned that one of the key reasons innovators fall into this trap is that they do not adequately assess or test their assumptions.
 While explaining the criticality of this to the Accelerator team, I was reminded of a personal experience I had several years ago during a flight from San Francisco to New York.

 About halfway through that five-to-six hour early morning flight, I visited the washrooms at the rear of the aircraft.
 My tired eyes were thankful that the light in washroom was dim, but seconds after I entered they were pounded by a blinding light.
 I was greeted by the shadowy figure of a flight attendant looking down at me.
 The door of this washroom faced the front of the aircraft, and as my eyes focused I realized I could see all the way to the cockpit door… as well as the other passengers.
 After an awkward silence I asked, “Um, can I help you?”

 Together we determined that she had thought a person who had been in the washroom before me was still in there.
 She had delivered a service—that I definitely did not want or need—based upon an incorrect hypothesis.
 So how can we avoid this?